eulynx-live/rasta-protocol/md_doc/getting_started.md

 You will get one library file for each transport implementation you selected (TCP/UDP/TLS/DTLS), named `librasta_{protocol}.so`.
 To install the library files on the system, you may use `make install`, if needed (might need root privileges).

-Note that on ARM systems, our default MD$ implementation does not work correctly, so you should use OpenSSL/`libcrypto` as a replacement.
+Note that on ARM systems, our default MD4 implementation does not work correctly, so you should use OpenSSL/`libcrypto` as a replacement.
 In this case, enable `USE_OPENSSL`.

 ## 2. Using the examples
 The RaSTA C library comes with some simple examples to show the use of the library.